Pages

 Museum Week Northwest has been celebrated this week and tomorrow is the last day.
 But in conjunction with Museum Week Northwest I thought it would be interesting to explore one of our local areas and their historical society.
 Hopefully it will encourage you to check of Vaughn, and other areas on the Key Peninsula.

 The 1880s saw many prominent families arriving on the Gig Harbor peninsula to make their new homes.
-Many of the families came from agricultural communities in the midwest of America although some came from the Old Country.
+Many of the families came from agricultural communities in the Midwest of America although some came from the Old Country.
 A few were were veterans of the Civil War or the Indian Wars.
 Several stopped in the greater Gig Harbor area, but a few continued to travel further west on the freight ships or steamships to the Key Peninsula settling in Vaughn or it’s surrounding communities.

 Vaughn was named after William D. Vaughn who made his land claim at Vaughn Bay in 1852.
 But like many multi-taskers, he didn’t spend the full consecutive years living on the land and lost it.
 But the settlement retained his name.
 Steilacoom however profited in many ways from Vaughn’s residency in their community and honored him in many ways.